mdn/content/files/en-us/web/progressive_web_apps/guides/making_pwas_installable/index.md

 On mobile:

-- Firefox, Chrome, Edge, Opera, and Samsung Internet Browser all support installing PWAs on Android.
+- On Android, Firefox, Chrome, Edge, Opera, and Samsung Internet Browser all support installing PWAs.
-- Only Safari is allowed to install PWAs on iOS.
+- On iOS 16.4 or later, PWAs can be installed from the Share menu in several major browsers, including Safari and recent versions of Chrome, Edge, Firefox, and Orion.
+PWAs with manifest files that set the `display` member to `fullscreen` or `standalone` will open as full screen web apps.
+Other websites will open in the user's default browser.
+Prior to iOS 16.4, only Safari was allowed to install and launch PWAs.

 ### Triggering the install prompt